MichaelCade/90DaysOfDevOps/2023/day23.md

 In the previous two days we learned why and how to scan container images.

-However, usually our infrastucture consists of more than just container images.
+However, usually our infrastructure consists of more than just container images.
-Yes, our services wil run as containers, but around them we can also have other artifacts like:
+Yes, our services will run as containers, but around them we can also have other artifacts like:

 - Kubernetes manifests
 - Helm templates